RagnarB83/ash-documentation/docs/job-types.rst

 **Working with a previous scan from collection of XYZ files**

-If a surface scan has already been performed, it's possible to use the created XYZ-files and calculate energies for each surfacepoint with e.g. a high-level of theory (CCSD(T) for instance).
+If a surface scan has already been performed, it's possible to use the created XYZ-files and calculate single-point energies or optimizations for each surfacepoint with any level of theory.

 We can use the **calc_surface_fromXYZ** function to read in previous XYZ-files (named like this: RC1_2.0-RC2_180.0.xyz for a 2D scan and like this: RC1_2.0.xyz for a 1D scan).
 These files should have been created from **calc_surface** already (present in surface_xyzfiles results directory).
-By providing a theory level object we can then easily perform single-point calculations for each surface point.
+By providing a theory level object we can then easily perform single-point calculations for each surface point or alternatively relax the structures employing constraints.
 The results is a dictionary like before.

 .. code-block:: python